 Not just a ‘hands-on’ director

 When you call Ethel & Florence, the owner and director, Adele answers the phone.
-You will deal with Adele for everything so you can rest assured at every step of the way.
+You will deal with me for everything so you can rest assured at every step of the way.

 Not a typical real estate agency

-No ego, no suits, no flashy cars or watches.
+No ego, no suits, no flashy cars, no worries.

-We pride ourselves on being down to earth and personable.
-We think the industry has become a little too much about the agents and we want to bring our focus back to you.
+I pride myself on being down to earth and personable.
+I think the industry has become a little too much about the agents and their egos and I want to bring the focus back to you.

 Property management focused

-We aren’t a typical real estate sales business with a property management department.
-We are a property management business and that is our primary focus.
+Ethel & Florence isn’t a typical real estate sales business with a property management department.
+We are a property management business and that is the primary focus.

 Our portfolio is capped in size.

-We have a very small and manageable portfolio.
-We only take properties on board where our values are in line with the property owners.
-This ensures we can continue to provide the service we are known for.
+I have a very small and manageable portfolio.
+I only take properties on board where my values and goals are in line with the property owners’.
+My specialty and niche is luxury inner city property.
+This ensures I can continue to provide the service I am known for.

 Service guarantee – this is important!